MICHAEL-L0RENZ/michael-lorenz-ai-engineer/README.md

 ## 📜 License

-All contents in this repository are published under the [Creative Commons Zero v1.0 Universal (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) license.
+All contents in this repository are published under the [Hippocratic License, version 2.1](https://firstdonoharm.dev/version/2/1/license.html) license.

+This license was chosen to ensure that the data and any derivatives are used in a manner that respects human rights and dignity.
+The full text of the license is available in the LICENSE file in this repository.

-> My aim is to foster open, sustainable, and collaborative technology ecosystems.
+> My aim is to foster open, sustainable, and collaborative technology ecosystems built on a foundation of ethical and responsible principles.